Dark Mode

 33. Product Category Pages

-These webpages typically include filters and sorting options to make it easier to find what customers are looking for, and are crucial in defining the ease of navigation of an eCommerce website.
+They typically include filters and sorting options to make it easier to find what customers are looking for, and are crucial in defining the ease of navigation of an eCommerce website.

 One of the project category pages we designed for Rollink